No matter who you are, we can all do with a helping hand, a shoulder to lean on, or someone to shine a light on the path ahead.

 Counselors don’t solely work with the mentally ill.

-While each coach, mentor, and counselor is different; the framework for each approach is established.
+While each coach, mentor, and counselor is different, the framework for each approach is also distinct.
 Rules within each framework offer insight into what is available for someone looking for a helping professional.
 Knowing which might serve you in your personal pursuit toward success is helpful.

 Read along to know the differences and the many benefits of all three modalities.

-The ICF defines coaching as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”
+The International Coaching Federation (ICF) defines coaching as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential” (n.d.).

-Mentoring can be defined as someone with seniority offering informal advice to someone with less experience.
-The definitions are not the only differences.
+Mentoring is when someone with seniority offers informal advice to someone with less experience (Kram, 1985).
+These definitions are not the only differences (Clutterbuck & Schneider, 1998).

 Coaches work with clients in a collaborative process.
 The agenda for each conversation is developed by both parties.
 Typically a coach will have expertise in the coachee’s desired area of growth.
 However, as a coach is not expected to have all the answers, their expertise could be diverse.

 Rather than giving advice, coaches gather information in the co-created process of change.
 A coach’s job is to ask questions from a curious stance that will provoke thought in a growth-oriented direction.
-Coaches see their clients as a whole and having the answers inside of them.
-Together, pathways to new ways of being in the world are developed.
+Coaches see their clients as whole and having the answers inside of them.
+Together, pathways to new ways of being in the world are developed (SkillsYouNeed.com, n.d.).

 The field of coaching is diverse and covers many different areas of development.
 Many coaches see themselves as human potentialists.
 There are many coaching tools that have been developed to aid coaches in providing a safe space for client change.